KernAlan/whisper-desktop/README.md

 This will create distributable packages for your platform in the `dist` folder.

-## Testing

-The application includes a microphone testing feature.
-Click the "Test Microphone" button in the UI to check if your microphone is working correctly.

 ## Troubleshooting

 If you encounter any issues with audio recording or transcription: